TheLoloS/next-alert/README.md

 # 💌 next-alert

-**Note:** next-alert is actively being developed, so we recommend regularly checking for the latest versions and updating your application.

 The next-alert library allows for easy integration and management of notifications / alerts in your Next.js 13/14 application.

 ## ➕ Installation